 - Or better still, do they have a specialty in creating such websites?

 We mentioned in our article on website pricing that one great blunder comes from mismatching a website project to a designer/company.

-Not all website designers or companies can create every type of website.
+Not all website designers or web design companies can create every type of website.
 The same way not all doctors can perform open heart surgery.

 If you have a heart condition, you need a heart doctor!
 No matter how great your eye doctor is, no matter how many clients or great reviews she’s received, she can’t help you with your heart condition when you need a heart specialist.

-Similarly, a website designer who has created 50 websites for small businesses doesn’t automatically qualify to create a website for a bank.
+Similarly, if you choose a website designer who has created 50 websites for small businesses, he doesn’t automatically qualify to create a website for a bank.
 There are so many particular requirements which the designer may not have experience with.

 There are some companies who are really, really great at creating corporate websites, others are great at restaurant websites, others specialize in ecommerce websites and some just do a bit of everything.